 The price of this place might cost more than most places of the nine above, but it is totally worth it.
 Order Grilled Chicken, a sour soup known as Sngor Ngam Ngov, and a stirred Morning Glory with Chicken inner organs.
 Sit on the hammock provided and chit chat or play Uno as you prefer best for your team.
 When the food is ready, six people can enjoy it and split the cost of around $5 each.
 You can stay there as long as you want and as comfortable as the place allow you to.

 With all the ten places pointed out, I still believe my favorite would be the three places as the following.
 These three places serve traditional Khmer food, but they provide something extra special.

 If you want to stay somewhere quiet as long as you want and enjoy the greenish scenery all around you, Mlop Svay Kiet is the best choice.
 Not only the food and the atmosphere are refreshing, but the owner makes it his mission to serve you with the friendliness you can detect from a mile away.

 Mother Kitchen probably has the best combination of a restaurant.
-It has a very delicious variety of Khmer traditional dish.
+It has a very delicious variety of Khmer traditional dishes.
 It is all about giving and welcoming.
 The background music is usually perfect.
 The price is reasonable considering all the services it has provided.

 LyLy Restaurant is your best choice if you would like to not just taste the food but also observe the way Khmer folks live and eat.
-And in addition to this full-blown Khmer-vibe experience, you also get to have a very decent authentic Khmer traditional meal that cost less than a ride on Tuk Tuk to Angkor Wat.
+And in addition to this full-blown Khmer-vibe experience, you also get to have a very decent authentic Khmer traditional meal that costs less than a ride on Tuk Tuk to Angkor Wat.